+Commercial, financial, and agricultural 4 oncentrations, condition of co 4 to

+(inventory, accounts re ceivable, and

+vehicles), lack of borro wer manage ment

+expertise, increased co mpetition, and

+specialized or obsolete equipment as

+collateral

-Commercial, financial, and agricultural Industry concentrations, inability to monitor the condition of collateral (inventory, accounts receivable, and vehicles), lack of borrower management expertise, increased competition, and specialized or obsolete equipment as collateral Real estate - construction Inadequate collateral and long-term financing agreements Real estate - mortgage Changes in local economy and rate limits on variable rate loans Installment loans to individuals Loss of borrower's employment, changes in local economy, and the inability to monitor collateral (vehicles, boats, and mobile homes)
+Real estate - construction Inadequate collateral and long-term financing agreements

+Changes in local economy and rate limits on

+Real estate - mortgage variable rate loans

+Installment loans to individuals Loss of borrower's employment, changes in local economy, and the inability to monitor collateral (vehicles, boats, and mobile

-${\tt COMPETITION}$
+Competition

 The market for banking and bank-related services is highly competitive.
-Our banks actively compete in their respective market areas, which collectively cover portions of north Georgia and western North Carolina, with other providers of deposit and credit services.
+United's banks actively compete in their respective market collectively cover portions of north Georgia and western North Carolina, with other providers of deposit and credit services.
 These competitors include other commercial banks, thrift institutions, credit unions, mortgage companies, and brokerage firms.
-The following table displays each of our banks and the respective percentage of total deposits in each county where each bank has operations.
-The darker shaded counties, Paulding, Cobb, Dawson, and Forsyth, represent the markets of our pending acquisitions of North Point and Independent.
+The following table displays each of United's banks and the respective percentage of total deposits in each county where each bank has operations.
+Paulding, Cobb, Dawson, and Forsyth Counties represent the markets of United's pending acquisitions of North Point and Independent.
 The table also indicates the ranking by deposit size in each of the local markets.
 All information in the table was obtained from the Federal Deposit Insurance Corporation Summary of Deposits as of June 30, 1999.
 [GRAPHIC OMITTED but is represented by the list of counties on the next page.
 The graphic on this page is a partial Map of the states of Georgia, North Carolina and Tennessee and shades in counties where the Company is represented]

-Market Share Rank in Market
+MARKET SHARE RANK IN MARKET

 UNITED COMMUNITY

 Habersham 15% 4

 Lumpkin 24% 2

 Union 83% 1

+0111011 03.0

 CAROLINA

 Cherokee 45% 1

 Clay 64% 1

 Graham 40% 1

 Haywood 7% 6

 Henderson 2% 13

 Jackson 13% 3

 Macon 7% 6

 Swain 21% 2

 Transylvania 6% 5

+1

 FANNIN

 Fannin 59% 1

 Gilmer 17% 3

-GIIIICI 1170 3

 WHITE

 White 50% 1

 TOWNS

 Towns 36% 2

+TOWIIS 30% 2

 FIRST CLAYTON

 Rabun 29% 3

 -

 ADAIRSVILLE

 Bartow 7% 7

 FLOYD

 Floyd 8% 6

-1 Loyu 3/6 · ·

 INDEPENDENT

 Cobb 2% 11

 Paulding 2% 5

-3

 NORTH POINT

 Dawson 47% 1

+Donding aggricitions

-^{}Pending acquisitions.
+\Pending acquisitions.

-The current lending policy of the banks is to make loans primarily to persons who reside, work or own property in their primary market areas.
+The current lending policy of the banks is to make loans primarily to persons who reside, work, or own property in their primary market areas.
 Unsecured loans are generally made only to persons who maintain depository relationships with the banks.
-Secured loans are made to persons who are well established and have net worth, collateral and cash flow to support the loan.
+Secured loans are made to persons who are well established and have net worth, collateral, and cash flow to support the loan.
 Exceptions to the policy are permitted on a case-by-case basis and require the approving officer to document in writing the reason for the exception.
 Policy exceptions made for borrowers whose total aggregate loans exceed the approving officer's credit limit must be submitted to the bank's board of directors for approval.